jhlagado/firth/README.md

 ## Motivation

-Back in 1983, I designed a computer kit with my friend Ken Stone which we called the TEC-1.
+A long time ago, I designed a computer kit with my friend Ken Stone which we called the TEC-1.
 It was a single-board computer kit which we published in Talking Electronics, a Melbourne-based electronics hobbyist magazine.

 The configuration of the TEC-1 was a Z80 CPU with 2K of ROM and 2K of RAM.
 It also included a hexidecimal keyboard and a 6 digit 7-segment display.